Healthy Twice Baked Potatoes

 • Once they are cool enough to handle, slice the potatoes in half lengthwise; scoop out the pulp with a spoon and place in a bowl.
 Try to leave about 1/8 to 1/4 inch potato around skin.

-• Use a potato masher to mash the potatoes until they are fully mashed
+• Use a potato masher to mash the potatoes until they are fully mashed.

-• Gradually add 1/2 cup Greek yogurt at room temperature, 2 green onions, and 1/2 cup cheddar cheese
+• Gradually add 1/2 cup Greek yogurt at room temperature, 2 green onions, and 1/2 cup cheddar cheese and water until they are at a consistency you like.

 Notes